unoplatform/uno/doc/articles/faq.md

 - See the [Playground for an actual use example](https://github.com/nventive/Uno.Playground/tree/master/Uno.UI.Demo.iOS/Resources/Fonts).
 - See the documentation for adding fonts for [iOS](https://github.com/nventive/Uno/blob/master/doc/articles/using-uno-ui.md#custom-fonts-on-ios),  [Android](https://github.com/nventive/Uno/blob/master/doc/articles/using-uno-ui.md#custom-fonts-on-android) and [WebAssembly](https://github.com/nventive/Uno.Playground/blob/80322aec3d759d009f6a900bca4a07bc63ae6a62/Uno.UI.Demo.WASM/Uno.UI.Demo.WASM.csproj#L29).

-## Where the best place to start in order to implement new controls?
+## Where is the best place to start in order to implement new controls?

 The best way is to create a QuickStart app using the Uno.UI template, take the style from the Microsoft `generic.xaml`, place it in a resource dictionary and see what the XAML parser is telling.

 ## How does the navigation in a Uno.UI App compare to how Xamarin.forms "pushes" pages

 Navigation is done through [`Frame`](https://docs.microsoft.com/en-us/windows/uwp/design/basics/navigate-between-two-pages)

-Frame is more or less the same as a NavigationPage in Xamarin.Forms, and MasterDetails page in Xamarin.Forms is a splitview in UWP.
+Frame is more or less the same as a NavigationPage in Xamarin.Forms, and MasterDetails page in Xamarin.Forms is a `SplitView` in UWP.

 ## I never worked with shared project only PCL